paweljasinski/lazy-passwords/README.md

 lazy-password performs 2 functions:
 * It tries to stop the usual corporate screen saver from locking your session.
-* It let you enter quickly pre recorded passwords as they would be typed from a keybord.
+* It let you enter quickly pre recorded passwords as they would be typed from a keyboard.